foreveryone1/ObsidianNotes/1 notes/11 media/eating less meat - what I've learned.md

 This suggests that most of the beef produced in the world is derived from cattle that are partially or wholly fed on crops.
 While this does include waste products, such as husks and stems, the fact remains that 1/3 of the land dedicated to livestock is arable land which could be used for human purposes.

+In addition, fodder crops such as alfalfa are often [irrigated](https://extension.unr.edu/publication.aspx?PubID=2575#:~:text=Amount%20of%20water%20to%20apply,every%20ton%20of%20hay%20produced.&text=By%20early%20June%2C%20this%20can,as%202.0%20inches%20per%20week.), (partially) negating the point made in [Green-water-usage](#Green-water-usage).

 The fact also remains that 2.8 kilograms of human edible food is consumed to create a kilogram of beef, in addition to the non human edible food grown on land that could be eaten by humans.

 ## Global-statistics-matter